brianbuie/the-office/README.md

         [
             {
                 "character": "Michael",
-                "quote": "All right Jim.
+                "line": "All right Jim.
 Your quarterlies look very good.
 How are things at the library?"
             },
 			{
                 "character": "Jim",
-                "quote": "Oh, I told you.
+                "line": "Oh, I told you.
 I couldn't close it.
 So..."
             },
 		],
 	],